Stefan Kießling: 2014–15 season

 In Leverkusen's first game of the 2014–15 season against SV Alemannia Waldalgesheim in the first round of the 2014–15 DFB-Pokal, Kießling scored five goals, including four in the first half, as Leverkusen won 6–0 against the Verbandsliga Südwest side.
-In the first leg of Leverkusen's Champions League play-off tie with Danish side F.C.
-Copenhagen, Kießling scored the German's opening goal of a 3–2 away win.
+In the first leg of Leverkusen's Champions League play-off tie with Danish side Copenhagen, Kießling scored the German's opening goal of a 3–2 away win.
 In the first game of the Bundesliga season, he converted a Karim Bellarabi pass in the last minute of stoppage time to complete a 2–0 win over Borussia Dortmund.
 In the second leg of their Champions League play-off against Copenhagen, Kießling scored twice more as Leverkusen advanced to the group stages with a 7–2 aggregate victory.
 He scored his tenth goal of the season and earned his side a penalty in their second group match of the Champions League, a 3–1 home win over Benfica on 1 October.
 He finished the season with 19 goals in 48 matches.

 2015–16 season

-In the first match in the Bundesliga season against TSG 1899 Hoffenheim, Kießling set up a record.
-In every first game of the earlier four Bundesliga seasons he scored one goal.
+In the first match in the Bundesliga season against Hoffenheim, Kießling set up a record: in every first game of the earlier four Bundesliga seasons he scored one goal.
 Only Klaas-Jan Huntelaar was also able to score the same number of goals.

 On 12 December 2015, Kießling scored a brace and assisted two out of three of Javier Hernández's first hat-trick goals for Bayer Leverkusen at club level.
 On 19 April 2016, Kießling renewed his contract through June 2018.
 He finished the season with seven goals in 43 matches.

 2016–17 season

-Prior to the 2016–17 season, Kießling stated that he might have to retire due to a "persistent hip injury."
+Prior to the 2016–17 season, Kießling stated that he might have to retire due to a "persistent hip injury".
 He finished the 2016–17 season with four goals in 20 league match, no goals in one German Cup match, and no goals in three European matches.